Alamo Mission: Mercantile

-The army abandoned the Alamo in 1876 when Fort Sam Houston was established in San Antonio.
+They abandoned the Alamo in 1876 when Fort Sam Houston was established in San Antonio.
 About that time, the Church sold the convent to Honore Grenet, who added a new two-story wood building to the complex.
 Grenet used the convent and the new building for a wholesale grocery business.
 After Grenet's death in 1882, his business was purchased by the mercantile firm, Hugo & Schmeltzer, which continued to operate the store.

 San Antonio's first rail service began in 1877, and the city's tourism industry began to grow.
 The city heavily advertised the Alamo, using photographs and drawings that showed only the chapel, not the surrounding city.
 Many of the visitors were disappointed with their visit; in 1877 tourist Harrier P. Spofford wrote that the chapel was "a reproach to all San Antonio.
 Its wall is overthrown and removed, its dormitories are piled with military stores, its battle-scarred front has been revamped and repainted and market carts roll to and fro on the spot where flames ascended ... over the funeral pyre of heroes".